Altona, Manitoba

 Altona is a town in southern Manitoba, Canada, about 100 km south-west of Winnipeg and 158 km north of Grand Forks, North Dakota.
-The population at the 2011 Census was 4,123 residents.
+The population at the 2021 Census was 4,390 residents.
 Old Altona was founded in 1880 by Plautdietsch-speaking Mennonites from the Russian Empire.
 It is surrounded by the Municipality of Rhineland.
 Much of the surrounding area is devoted to farming and agriculture-based business.

 History

 Plautdietsch-speaking Mennonites from Russia began settling in Manitoba from 1874 through 1880 after signing a Privilegium with the Canadian government.
 The settlers initially were located in the Mennonite Reserve (largely now the Rural Municipality of Hanover).
 This area, east of the Red River and south of the Seine River, became known as the East Reserve when another block of land west of the Red River, known as the West Reserve was granted for Mennonite settlement in 1876, which included the land to become Altona.
 The first settlement at Altona was made in 1880, by Bergthal Mennonites from the East Reserve nearby.
 A southern spur of the Canadian Pacific Railway went through the Altona village area in 1882.
 A separate town-site, also named Altona, had its start in the 1895 when the Canadian Pacific Railroad was extended to that point, with the village area later known as Old Altona.

 While Altona had a population large enough to support incorporation by the late 1920s, it took until 1946 for the community to be incorporated as a village separate from the Rural Municipality of Rhineland.
 Its population at that time was 1065 residents.
 In 1956, population growth to 1698 residents prompted the village council to apply to the provincial government to change the status to town.
 This change became official on 24 October 1956.

+The first Mennonite Central Committee self-help centre (now Gift and Thrift Store) in Canada was founded in Altona in 1972.

+In November 1990, Altona was the site of the Altona murder, which garnered widespread media attention.

+By 2021, the town had grown to a population of more than 4000 people.